-The Bellevue Grand Connection: I-405 Crossing – Downtown to Eastrail project, also referred to as the Grand Connection Crossing, is part of the city’s broader Grand Connection program, intended to establish a 1.5-mile activated corridor with vibrant, welcoming spaces between Meydenbauer Bay and Eastrail.
-The Grand Connection Crossing is the heart of the Grand Connection and the key to making downtown more accessible for all who live, work, learn or play in Bellevue.
+The Grand Connection Crossing is the heart of the Grand Connection program and the key to making downtown more accessible for all who live, work, learn or play in Bellevue.

-The crossing will:
+The Crossing will:

 - Crossing width: The crossing will be a minimum of 30 feet wide and widen up to 40 feet to cross over I-405.